keenan-burnett/yeti_radar_odometry/README.md

 This repo contains radar odometry code which removes motion distortion and Doppler effects from Navtech radar data.
 For our odometry experiments, we use the [Oxford Radar Robotcar Dataset](https://oxford-robotics-institute.github.io/radar-robotcar-dataset/).
 For our metric localization experiments, we use data taken using our own platform, Boreas, shown below.

+**NEW: [HERO Radar Odometry] (https://github.com/utiasASRL/hero_radar_odometry) Deep-learned features combined with classical state estimation back-end.
+To be presented at RSS2021.**

 ## Boreas
 ![Boreas](figs/boreas.JPG "Boreas")